tesa1/ChIP_Zwart_public/README.md

 ### 2.2 User Input Files <a name="user_input"></a>
 The pipeline expects 2 sets of pre-installed files
 * path to BWA indexed genome reference files should be changed to your info in `DNA_mapping.snakefile`.
 Fasta genome reference files can be indexed with `bwa index reference.fa` using BWA once `chip_zwart_public` has been activated.
-For example, hg38 can be downloaded [here](https://hgdownload.gi.ucsc.edu/goldenPath/hg38/bigZips/)
+For example, hg38 can be downloaded [here](https://hgdownload.gi.ucsc.edu/goldenPath/hg38/bigZips/).
 * path to BWA indexed files and blacklist *.bed files should be changed in `peakCalling.snakefile` to your information.
 Blacklist files can be downloaded from [ENCODE](https://www.encodeproject.org/annotations/ENCSR636HFF/).
-Ensure the chromosome naming is the same as your reference genome (eg. if there is a 'chr' in your reference genome, there should be a 'chr' in your blacklist bed files.)
+Ensure the chromosome naming is the same as your reference genome (eg. if there is a 'chr' in your reference genome, there should be a 'chr' in your blacklist bed files).
 * effective genome size and any chromosomes to ignore bigwig for normalization (patch chromosomes, sex chromosomes and mitochondrial chromosome) should be changed to reflect your own genomes in `peakCalling.snakefile`.
 Effective genome size can be calculated with Kents tools [faCount](https://hgdownload.soe.ucsc.edu/admin/exe/linux.x86_64/) adding up the A,C,G,T bases to get a total effective genome using `faCount -summary genome.fa`.
 This information is used in the RPGC normalization of bigwigs and hg38 blacklist is used to automatically filter hg38 peakcalling output files with bedtools.
 For hg19, the blacklist is used for normalization only, peaks are not automatically filtered (to remain backwards compatible with older Zwart lab datasets).
 * example lines have been left in `DNA_mapping.snakefile` and `peakCalling.snakefile`.
 These should be changed to suit your purposes.